AfriGen-D/chiptimptation-vcf-liftover/PROJECT_SUMMARY.md

 ## Conclusion

-The chiptimptation-vcf-liftover pipeline is a robust, production-ready solution for VCF coordinate liftover.
+The chiptimputation-vcf-liftover pipeline is a robust, production-ready solution for VCF coordinate liftover.
 It implements all features specified in the design document and follows Nextflow best practices for scalability, reproducibility, and maintainability.

 The pipeline is ready for:
 - Research use with small to medium datasets